Yala Peak Climbing

 On this day, retrace our steps down through Langtang Village, enjoying new perspectives of the valley.
 A 6 to 7 hour descent trek, we will reach Lama Hotel, with easier trails and a more relaxed pace after the successful summit.
 There we will spend the night.

-After enjoying breakfast in Lama Hotel, we begin our descent back to Syabrubesi, marking the final leg of the unforgettable Yala Peak trekking in the Langtang region.
+After enjoying breakfast in Lama Hotel, we begin our descent back to Syabrubesi, marking the final leg of the unforgettable Yala Peak Trekking in the Langtang region.
 The trail leads through scenic rhododendron and bamboo forests, with refreshing river crossings over traditional suspension bridges.
 Celebrate with our trekking team and enjoy our final night in the mountains.

-Your Yala Peak climbing adventure concludes today with a scenic drive from Syabrubesi back to Kathmandu.
+Your Yala Peak Climbing adventure concludes today with a scenic drive from Syabrubesi back to Kathmandu.
 After a hearty breakfast, we begin the return journey, which takes approximately 7 to 8 hours by shared bus.
 Along the way, enjoy sweeping views of terraced farmlands, mountain rivers, charming villages, and steep hillsides that define the rural beauty of Nepal.
 Upon arrival in Kathmandu, you will transfer to your hotel or guesthouse.
 You can spend the evening relaxing or shopping for souvenirs in Thamel.

 What's Included